jakubriegel/big-store-wti/README.md

 4. Retrieved data must be as fresh as possible, but not necessarily the freshest available.

 ### Proposed solution
 Big Store is a data storage system.
 It is designed to handle high volume of income and outcome traffic, side-by-side enabling users to maintain stable data retrieve time.
 BS is based on two data levels.
-The data is stored in the main high-volume store, which is managed by several _companions_, that are bounding the _store_ with cache storage.
+Data is stored in the main high-volume store, which is managed by several _companions_, that are bounding the _store_ with cache storage.

 Each request for retrieving data is directed by the _Hub_ to the _companion_ assigned to desired part of store.
 The _companion_ then is trying to provide the client with the freshest data available.
 It achieves so, by querying cache first and if the data is fresh enough it returns it.
 In case the data is present in cache, but to old to be considered as possible most fresh, the _companion_ ask the _store_ to retrieve the data.
 If the _store_ will not manage to handle the request on time, the entity from cache is returned to the client.
 Late queries to the _store_ are not cancelled, they are used by a background process to update the cache.